San Luis Obispo County officials spar over campaign limits

 By KAREN VELIE

-In a 3-1 vote that led to name calling and accusations of criminal acts, the San Luis Obispo County Board of Supervisors voted Tuesday to limit campaign candidate donations to $25,000 per contributor with Supervisor Bruce Gibson dissenting.
+In a 3-1 vote that led to name calling and accusations of criminal acts, the San Luis Obispo County Board of Supervisors voted Tuesday to limit campaign candidate donations to $25,000 per contributor, with Supervisor Bruce Gibson dissenting.

-Supervisor John Peschong explained that neither he nor his company Meridian Pacific have consulted for county candidates since he was elected four years ago.
+During discussion on the proposed ordinance, Supervisor John Peschong explained that neither he nor his company Meridian Pacific have consulted for candidates running for county offices since he was elected four years ago.
 In addition, he said while in office for the next four years he will not do political consulting for any county candidates.

 A public official has a legal conflict of interest when a vote benefits them financially.

 A caller to the board then accused Peschong of benefiting financially from the vote through his work as a political consultant.
-Prior to the vote, Peschong consulted a attorney who specializes in political law who said he did not have a conflict of interest, Peschong said.
+Prior to the vote, Peschong consulted an attorney who specializes in political law who said he did not have a conflict of interest, Peschong said.

-Peschong then made a motion to set the $25,000 limit for the counties 10 elected officials including the five members of the board of supervisors and to have the SLO County District Attorney serve as the enforcement arm.
+Peschong then made a motion to set the $25,000 limit for the county’s 10 elected officials, including the five members of the board of supervisors, and to have the SLO County District Attorney serve as the enforcement arm.

 Gibson said he would not support county campaign limits unless it is set lower than the state’s $4,700 limit.
 In addition, he voiced concerns that District Attorney Dan Dow’s political affiliation could impact enforcement.
 Dow is a Republican and Gibson is a Democrat.